evstniki/CRUD/README.md

 # CRUD App

 This is a simple CRUD (Create, Read, Update, Delete) application built with React and TypeScript.
-The application allows you to manage a list of items, with functionality to add, edit, and delete items.
+The application allows you to manage a list of items, with functionality to add, edit, and delete items..

 ## Features